SimonPadbury/baselayer-3/_src/buttons.md

 ## Button sizes

+Buttons (and the `btn` utility) will resize according to the font-size of the block that they are inside.

-The typographic size modifier classes `t-small` and `t-big` work on buttons.
+You can also use the typographic size classes `t-small` and `t-big` to modify buttons directly.

 <form class="mt-2 mb-3 flex flex-middle gap-1">
   <button type="button" name="button" class="t-small">Button</button>